 3. Offer to Help

-There may be nothing you can realistically do (you’re not going to march into her colleague’s office and demand that she apologize to your friend), but that doesn’t mean you can’t still offer to be of assistance.
+There may be nothing you can realistically do (you’re not going to march into their colleague’s office and demand that they apologize to your friend), but that doesn’t mean you can’t still offer to be of assistance.
 When you give support in the form of comfort and attention, you already are helping.
 And it’s OK to ask, “How can I help you right now?” even if there isn’t anything concrete you can do.

 When someone’s upset and anxious, it can lead you to feeling uncomfortable or even annoyed.
 Though it can seem innocent to toss out a “calm down” to assuage your own discomfort, it’s not very helpful to your friend.
 When you can authentically let people know you share their pain, and give them your undivided attention to listen, they benefit from the human connection you offer in an otherwise difficult situation.